I noticed that St. Mark’s is part of the Episcopal Church. What does that mean?

 Yes.
 We offer a newcomer class on a regular basis where we cover some of the basics of the Episcopal Church: worship, history, and theology.
 We also discuss ways to participate at St. Mark’s and live a Christian faith in the world.
 The course is both substantive and relaxed, and provides a great way to get to know fellow newcomers and the priests at St. Mark’s.
-If you’re interested in attending, please contact the church office (203.966.4515).
+If you’re interested in attending, please contact the Parish Office at 203.966.4515.

 What do I need to do if I want to become an official member of St. Mark’s?